Looking to add a few gorgeous hair tools to your collection? We rounded up 13 that you're going to want to show off.

 Paris hair trends set the tone for the rest of the world, especially during Fashion Week.
 Learn our favorite trends for 2019.

 A silk press is a non-chemical straightening service that is typically done on curly or coarse hair.
 To achieve a silk press, the hair is shampooed, blown out, and then “pressed” with a flat iron.
 The process results in hair with a smooth and silky finish, which is how the service got its name.
 If you’re thinking a silk press sounds a lot like a press and curl or even a run of the mill blowout, you’re not mistaken.
 Lee says there aren’t many differences between the services.

 Because a silk press is a technique, rather than a chemical process, there aren’t any specific products used to create the final result.
-Instead, a stylist will pick products based on the client’s hair type in the hopes of achieving the smoothest and longest lasting style.
-You should get about a week’s worth of wear out of your style—less if you typically shampoo every few days..
+Instead, a stylist will pick products based on the client’s hair type in the hopes of achieving smoothest and longest lasting style.
+Typically the style can last anywhere from one to three weeks.
 Lee highly suggests layering heat protectant products throughout the service to help minimize heat damage.

 “When I do a silk press, I use Mizani’s Thermasmooth Line throughout the entire service.
 I start with the Thermasmooth Shampoo and Conditioner, cleansing and conditioning the hair,” she says.
 “I prep before a blow out with 25 Miracle Milk as a leave in conditioner because it has heat protectant properties as well.”